-FAA Facilities Directory Info as of 18 Dec 2018 Airfield Taxi Diagram is NOT Current

-WARNING: This Airport is an uncontrolled airport without a tower.
+FAA Facilities Directory Info as of 20 Mar 2025 Airfield Taxi Diagram is NOT Current Current Manager is Rick Lafford 585-444-3612 WARNING: This Airport is an uncontrolled airport without a tower.
 It has several instrument approaches which can be used by power traffic for training during good and poor weather.
 They may be operating to runways that are not in use.
-When weather dictates, the airspace is Class E due to these approaches.
+When the weather dictates, the airspace is Class E due to these approaches.
 Aircraft using these approaches may be tuned to the approach frequency, and switch to the airport frequency only at the last moment or on short final.
+Be vigilant for Cranes erected on the North end up to 200ft.

 Our greatest threat is transient powered aircraft operations not familiar with our Glider operation.
 We will frequently operate on runway 32 with up to a 10 knot tailwind for training purposes.
 We have an agreement with the airport and local aviators that makes them familiar with our operations.
 We also operate on other runways and grassy areas they do not expect us to land on.

 Be especially vigilant for aircraft taxiing and operating to other runways / operating areas not being used by our operations.

 -This airport has a mix of aircraft traffic (both powered and motorless gliders, balloons, and yes, sometimes even hang gliders will drop in), with and without radios, and especially on weekends.
-Remember: